 Australian organisations must recognise that ensuring compliance with workplace health and safety (WHS) regulations is not only a legal obligation but also a vital responsibility.
 Non-compliance can have serious repercussions, affecting not just the organisation itself, but also its employees, their families, and the broader community.

 Failing to adhere to WHS regulations can lead to legal penalties, fines, and potential damage to the organisation’s reputation.
 Moreover, it can result in decreased employee morale, increased turnover, and productivity losses.
-The impact of workplace injuries and illnesses can extend beyond the workplace, causing emotional distress and financial strain for affected employees and their families.
+Workplace injuries and illnesses can cause emotional distress and financial strain for employees and their families.

 Facts and figures